hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Here $\boldsymbol{\mu}\_\mathcal{B} = \frac{1}{|\mathcal{B}|} \sum\_{\boldsymbol{x} \in \mathcal{B}} \boldsymbol{x}$ is the mean over the inputs in the mini-batch and $\boldsymbol{\sigma}_\mathcal{B}$ is the corresponding standard deviation.
 Also, note that the division is element-wise and generally is numerically stabilized by some $\varepsilon$ when implemented.
 In case a zero mean and unit variance is not desired, it is also possible to apply an affine transformation $\boldsymbol{y} = \boldsymbol{\gamma} \odot \hat{\boldsymbol{x}} + \boldsymbol{\beta}$ with learnable scale $(\boldsymbol{\gamma})$ and mean ($\boldsymbol{\beta}$) parameters ([Ioffe & Szegedy, 2015](#ioffe15batchnorm)).
-Putting these formulas together in ([PyTorch](https://pytorch.org)) code, BN can be summarised as follows:
+Putting these formulas together in ([PyTorch](https://pytorch.org)) code, BN can be summarized as follows:

 ```python
 def batch_normalize(x, gamma=1., beta=0., eps=1e-5):